ReinhardWimmer/MVDs/README.md

 # MVDs
 Draft Model View Definitions for the IFC4 data model by Reinhard Wimmer.

-To open the MVD files, you will need to use the IFC Documentaion Generato, provided by builsingSMART International:
+To open the MVD files, you will need to use the IFC Documentaion Generater, provided by buildingSMART International:

 http://www.buildingsmart-tech.org/specifications/specification-tools/ifcdoc-tool/ifcdoc-download-page